m3z0id/chroma/README.md

 # Chroma

-Chroma is a Linux-only (for now) blazingly fast command-line tool for manipulating BMP images.
+Chroma is a blazingly fast command-line tool for manipulating BMP images.
 It allows you to add filters in different color spaces and save the result to a new file.

 ## Features